 This woman had been resistant to other standard therapies, but saw almost immediate pain relief after applying topical peppermint oil.
 This relief lasted four to six hours after application.

-There’s also evidence to suggest that peppermint oil may help improve symptoms of irritable bowel syndrome and relieve indigestion.
+There’s also to suggest that peppermint oil may help improve symptoms of irritable bowel syndrome and relieve indigestion.